 - The test gives an unbiased notion about the machine’s ability to behave or perform actions like humans.

 - It eliminates any biased notion towards humans as human negotiators only focus on the content provided by the respondents.

 Critics of Turing Test

 Although the Turing Test has many takers in the Artificial Intelligence industry.
 There are many non-believers to this test.
 The most famous argument against the Turing Test is the ‘Chinese Room Argument’.
 It was presented by John Searle in the year 1980.
-He argued that by programming a computer we can make it understand the semantics of the language but it can never understand the conscience that makes up a human mind, as true intelligence in humans is due to a combination of different complex nerve cells which is very hard to emulate for a machine.
+He argued that by programming a computer we could make it understand the semantics of the language, but it can never understand the conscience that makes up a human mind, as true intelligence in humans is due to a combination of different complex nerve cells which is very hard to emulate for a machine.
 He further added that machines like PARRY and ELIZA have successfully passed the Turing test by manipulating the symbols of the language in which the interrogator asked the question.
-Although, they had no understanding of the language in which the question was asked.
+Although they had no understanding of the language in which the question was asked.
 Therefore passing the Turing test is not concrete proof of machine thinking like humans.